nansencenter/DA-tutorials/notebooks/scripts/T1 - DA & EnKF.md

 For example, in weather applications, the dynamical model is an atmospheric fluid-mechanical simulator, the state variable consists of the fields of pressure, humidity, and wind quantities discretized on a grid, and the observations may come from satellite or weather stations.

-The most famous state estimation techniques is the ***Kalman filter (KF)***, which was developed to steer the Apollo mission rockets to the moon.
-The KF also has applications outside of control systems, such as speech recognition, video tracking, finance.
-But when it was first proposed to apply the KF to DA (specifically, weather forecasting), the idea sounded ludicrous because of some severe **technical challenges in DA (vs. "classic" state estimation)**:
+But when it was first proposed to apply the KF to DA (specifically, weather forecasting), the idea was though ludicrous because of some severe technical challenges in DA (vs. "classic" state estimation):

- * size of data and models;
+- size of data and models;
- * nonlinearity of models;
+- nonlinearity of models;
- * sparsity and inhomogeneous-ness of data.
+- sparsity and inhomogeneous-ness of data.

 Some of these challenges may be recognized in the video below.
 Can you spot them?